fritzy/VeryModel/README.md

 A JavaScript model system for validation, creation, and editing of models.

+I wrote this because the robust model systems that I found were tightly integrated with frameworks, or only served to be useful for validation.
+VeryModel is not tied to a framework, and it implements a full purpose Model system.

 ## OK, But What Is It?

 Models are useful for managing the lifecycle of an object.